 Miners’ work was hard and risky, and usually had low returns.
 They pursued gold-bearing reefs with picks, chisels, rock drills and explosives.
 They drove adits (horizontal tunnels), sank shafts (vertical holes) and excavated areas of gold-bearing quartz.
 Then they wheelbarrowed, railed or hoisted the quartz and waste rock to the surface – danger always close at hand.

 At Waihī six miners died in the pit in 1910.
 Miners grew increasingly unhappy with the arbitration system as a means of improving terms and conditions of employment.
-In 1912 they went on strike, angered by the mining company’s recognition of a separate union for train drivers.
+In 1912 they went on strike, angered by the mining company’s recognition of a separate union for engine drivers.
 For six months Waihī was locked in an industrial conflict that divided the nation.
 A miner, Fred Evans, was beaten to death before order and normality were restored.

 In the 2000s the Coromandel Peninsula was once more a gold-mining region.
 The Martha mine reopened in 1987, the Favona mine in Waihī opened in 2006 and the Golden Cross mine operated from 1991 to 1998.
 In 2010 the government unsuccessfully advocated opening Crown lands on the peninsula to mineral prospecting – including small areas with high conservation value.